Isle of Man Economic Substance Requirements (An Explanation)

 The legislation is relatively easy to understand but it contains some significant grey areas – particularly in relation to the definition of IP Companies.
 For this reason the Government has issued additional guidance (jointly with Jersey) which can be accessed from the Government website here.

-Essentially, Part 80C of the Act sets out a 3 part test which triggers the substance requirements where all 3 tests are passed…
+Essentially, Part 80C of the Act sets out a 3 part test which triggers the Isle of Man economic substance requirements where all 3 tests are passed…

 Test 1 – Is the Company Isle of Man Tax Resident ?